Nokia 6220 Classic

-Nokia 6220 classic is a Symbian OS smartphone announced by Nokia on 11 February 2008.
-It is notable for featuring a Xenon flash for its 5-megapixel camera, similar to Nokia N82 and often considered as a "budget" version of the N82.
-Despite its compact size, it offers features comparable to the Nseries lineup, though it lacks Wi-Fi and a 3.5 mm audio jack, probably to cut design and production costs.
+Nokia 6220 classic is a Symbian OS mobile phone announced by Nokia on 11 February 2008.
+It is notable for featuring a xenon flash for its 5-megapixel camera, similar to the Nokia N82 released a year prior.
+As such, it is often considered as a “budget” counterpart of the N82.
+Despite its compact size, it offers features comparable to the N series line-up, though it lacks Wi-Fi and a 3.5 mm audio jack, probably to cut design and production costs.